 That’s really admirable, if I may say so.
 Kudos to you for maintaining that discipline and those relationships.
 What qualifies as a competent client?
 Are there clients that you’d turn away?

 KD: Thanks!
 And there are clients who just aren’t on the same page as me at times.
 I probably turn away two to four people every month who are interested in working with me, but they just aren’t a good fit.
-Generally, someone who’s not a good fit for me is someone who has a new website, isn’t producing revenue online, or doesn’t have a crisp, clear idea of who they want to reach.
+Generally, someone who’s not a good fit for me is someone who has a new website, isn’t producing revenue online, doesn’t have quality content writers for hire, or doesn’t have a crisp, clear idea of who they want to reach.

 My ideal client profile as it stands now covers retail and eCommerce companies that make somewhere between $500,000 and $5 million dollars in revenue a year, as well as those who also want to grow and expand via SEO and digital outreach.